aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 # Checking the Types of Variables in Loops

-A feature of Julia that sets it apart from other high-level languages is its speed.
 As in most programming languages, writing very fast code in Julia involves an understanding of how the computer works and how Julia works.
-In Julia, an important part of helping the compiler create fast code for you is writing type-stable code.
+An important part of helping the compiler create fast code for you is writing type-stable code; this is important in Julia and Javascript, and is also helpful in other JIT’d languages.
 When the compiler can see that a variable in a section of code will always contain the same specific type, the compiler can do more optimizations than if it believes (correctly or not) that there are multiple possible types for that variable.
+You can read more about why type stability (also called “monomorphism”) is important for Javascript here: http://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html .

 ## Why This is Important